amshekar/wtf.ai/README.md

 LlAMa is a state-of-the-art large language model based on the GPT(Generative Pre-trained Transformer) architecture.
 Specifically, it is a fine-tuned version of the GPT-3 model, which can run on your local computer.
 LlamaHub.ai provides a central interface in the form of a custom indexing system called LlamaIndex (GPT Index), which enables you to connect your large language models with external data.
 This allows you to index your data for various tasks, such as text generation, summarization, question answering, and more.

 In conclusion, the omniscient app powered by LlAMa is a powerful tool that can answer all your questions.
-It is easy to use and provides accurate information, thanks to the Ts-sarvajna team's contributions and the LlamaHub.ai platform.
+It is easy to use and provides accurate information, thanks to the wtf.ai team's contributions and the LlamaHub.ai platform.
 If you have any questions, I highly recommend giving the app a try.
 Thank you.
 Its an Omniscient app which answer all your questions

 ## 5. Risks